Alcoholic liver disease

 Prevention of Alcoholic liver disease

-Talk to your doctor about your alcohol intake.
-The doctor can counsel you about how much alcohol is safe for you.
+Talk to your provider about your alcohol intake and how much is safe for you.

 Carithers RL, McClain C. Alcoholic liver disease.
 In: Feldman M, Friedman LS, Brandt LJ.
 Feldman: Sleisinger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 84.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 84.